Unlock the full kit

 Entries, every one illustrated

 The most comprehensive cognitive-bias reference anywhere.
 Most decks sell 52 or fewer.
-This catalogues the ones they skip.
+This collects the ones they skip.

 1